-Netflix have since released more new images from the new episodes.
+Netflix have also released more new images from the new episodes.
 One appears to show the first look of new character Max (Sadie Sink) – a Hawkins newcomer who becomes friends with the gang.

 The pictures also appear to show Will’s return to school, but he doesn’t look that happy to be there, does he?

 We also get our first appearance of Nancy and Jonathan looking fearful in the car.

 Another shot of the lads rocking the Ghostbusters outfits.